Here’s the thing:

 Here’s an example:

-The price on EUR/USD is at the lower Bollinger Band that coincides with Support, and it formed Bullish Engulfing pattern.
+The price of EUR/USD is at the lower Bollinger Band that coincides with Support, and it formed Bullish Engulfing pattern.

-Pro Tip: You can adjust your Bollinger Bands settings to 3 standard deviation (or higher) to identify even more overbought/oversold levels to trade-off.
+Pro Tip: You can adjust your Bollinger Bands settings to 3 standard deviations (or higher) to identify even more overbought/oversold levels to trade-off.
 This can drastically improve your Bollinger Band strategy depending on the market condition.

 Here’s a fact: